 As your pet ages, it's important to make physical activity and mental stimulation a regular part of each day.
 Age-appropriate exercise helps pets maintain a healthy weight and enjoy good joint mobility.
 While outdoor cats are well able to manage their own exercise levels, indoor cats and dogs need the diligent attention of pet parents.

-Indoor cats love to chase and play as much as their outdoor cousins.
-Take some time each day to play with your elderly feline.
+Indoor cats love to chase and play as much as their outdoor counterparts, so take some time each day to play with your elderly feline.
 Toys on a string can be moved around to simulate prey and get your kitty motivated and moving.
-Cat trees and toys filled with catnip can help to liven up your feline's day.
+Cat trees and toys filled with catnip can help to liven up their day.
 Food puzzles are also available to switch your kitty's brain into problem-solving mode.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.